Skip to main content

 Legislation

-The Lords continues to check and change the Employment Rights Bill, and begins to 'tidy up' the Property (Digital Assets etc) Bill.
+The Lords continued to check and change the Employment Rights Bill, and began to 'tidy up' the Property (Digital Assets etc) Bill.

 Friday